FilaGM/peml-language/README.md

 ```
 You can see that we have two main parts the `<formspace>` and the `<form>`

-The `<formspace>` is place where all the forms.
+The `<formspace>` is place where all the forms are.
 That means that we can initialized how many forms we want.

 The `<form>` is how we initialize a form (window), there always has to be at least one element in the form.
 You can find why in the [compiling](#compiling) section.